woman with colorful nails break egg to show egg white represents cervical mucus

 Ovulation discharge, also known as vaginal discharge or cervical mucus, refers to a substance produced and released from your cervix into your vagina.

-Here are two main ways cervical mucus is crucial when you’re trying to conceive (TTC)
+Here are three main ways cervical mucus is crucial when you’re trying to conceive (TTC):

-• It sieves out abnormally shaped sperm, preventing them from reaching the cervix.
-This ensures that only healthy, normal sperm can fertilize the egg.
+1. Cervical mucus sieves out abnormally shaped sperm, preventing them from reaching the cervix.
+This ensures that only healthy and normal sperm can fertilize the egg.

 What Does Ovulation Discharge Look Like & What Are the Different Types?